mohammedzee1000/ci-firewall/README.md

             "port": "port of ssh server, optional-defaults to 22", "baseos": "linux|windows|macos",
-            "arch": "arch of the system eg amd64", "sshpassword": "not recommended but you can provide password of target node", "privatekey": "Optional again but either this or password MUST be given."
+            "arch": "arch of the system eg amd64", "password": "not recommended but you can provide password of target node", "privatekey": "Optional again but either this or password MUST be given."
         }
     ]